Kam Franklin (American football)

-Kamarion Franklin (born November 28, 2005) is an American college football defensive end for the Ole Miss Rebels.
+Kamarion Nikel Franklin (born November 28, 2005) is an American college football defensive end for the Ole Miss Rebels.

 Early life

 Franklin is from Lake Cormorant, Mississippi.
 He grew up playing football and attended Lake Cormorant High School, where he competed in football and basketball.
-He had began as a running back before switching to defensive lineman toward the end of his freshman season.
+He had begun as a running back before switching to defensive lineman toward the end of his freshman season.
 As a sophomore, he posted 71 tackles, 13.5 tackles-for-loss (TFLs), 11 sacks and four interceptions.

 Franklin then was named Mississippi 5A Defensive Player of the Year as a junior, when he set a school record with 19 sacks and also tallied 93 tackles, 22 TFLs and three blocked kicks.
 He then made 75 tackles, seven TFLs and four sacks as a senior in 2023, concluding his high school career with 225 tackles and 36 sacks.
 He was selected to the Under Armour All-America Game and the Mississippi-Alabama All-Star game.
 Franklin was ranked a five-star recruit, the top player in the state, one of the top-10 players at his position, and a top-50 player nationally.
 He committed to play college football for the Ole Miss Rebels.